 Welcome to my World!
 W lcome to to my World!
 Welcome to my World!Welcome to my World!
 Welcome to my World!
 TEST

-Now we covered basics of variables and strings.
-There is more what to learn about variables, for example we can use them locally or globally, but this will be covered in future tutorial.
-Now you can move to next tutorial:
+Now we covered the basics of variables and strings.
+There is more to learn about variables, for example, we can use them locally or globally, but this will be covered in a future tutorial.